 If your parents rent a safe deposit box or own a safe, ensure you know how to access it.
 Remember that in the case of safe deposit boxes, you will need to be an authorized signer if you need to gain access.

 Find out if your parents have estate planning documents.
-It is important to know if your parents have made a will, living will (also known as a health care directive), living trust, financial power of attorney, or medical power of attorney.
+It's important to know if your parents have made a will, living will (also known as a health care directive), living trust, financial power of attorney, or medical power of attorney.
 You also need to know where the originals of these documents are.

 If your parents do not have these documents, help them to get them created.
 These are essential documents regarding estate planning, especially if your parents own real estate or valuable personal property.